jdsprink91/narcissus/README.md

 A blog for plants, food, and pets

 ## V1 release
-- [ ] Choose fonts, colors, logo
+- [x] Choose fonts, colors, logo
-- [ ] figure out blog layout will need to include things for: images, headers, videos
+- [x] figure out blog layout will need to include things for: images, headers, videos
+- [ ] transfer over to collections API
+- [ ] Add RSS feed
 - [ ] search blog posts
 - [ ] tags
 - [ ] need an about page